tomas-ravalli/dynamic-pricing-engine/README.md

   <img src="./assets/fcb-dynamic-pricing-hl.svg" alt="High-level Project Diagram">
 </p>

 The system operates in a continuous loop: the Dynamic Pricing Engine constantly ingests and analyzes both Internal Factors (like how many seats are left) and External Factors (like social media buzz).
 Based on this combined data, it generates a recommended price and a demand forecast.
 The Club uses these outputs to set the official ticket prices.
 The Fan, in turn, sees these prices and uses the system's guidance (e.g., price-drop alerts) to decide when to buy.
-This entire process creates a responsive, market-driven pricing strategy that is more sophisticated than a static, pre-set price list.
+This entire process creates a responsive, market-driven pricing strategy that is more sophisticated than a static, pre-set price list; this moves from a reactive, manual process to a proactive, automated one with human-in-the-loop (HiTL).

 | 🚩 The Problem | 💡 The Solution |
 | :--------------------------- | :---------------------------- |